-Welcome to the Frankfurt Laboratory for Experimental Economic Research (FLEX)
+Welcome to the Frankfurt Laboratory for Experimental Economic Research

 The Frankfurt Laboratory for Experimental Economic Research (FLEX) is a research center at the Faculty of Economics and Business Administration at Goethe University Frankfurt.
 It was founded in 2008 and is located on Campus Westend.
 FLEX also maintains a field office in Addis Ababa, Ethiopia.
-FLEX is financially supported by a starting grant from the Alfons und Gertrud Kassel-Stiftung.
+FLEX has been financially supported by a starting grant from the Alfons und Gertrud Kassel-Stiftung.

 FLEX takes up a long tradition in experimental economics at Goethe University starting with the pioneering work of Nobel laureate Reinhard Selten and Heinz Sauermann in the late 1950s.
 Further contributors who worked in Frankfurt include Reinhard Tietz and Werner Güth.